 June 1 is an odd time to start a health expenditure study, coming as it does near the mid-point of an annual deductible cycle.
 In the five months prior to the opportunity to enroll in Nextera, those who declined Nextera had combined claims that averaged $2041, while those who opted for Nextera had combined claims of only $1420.
 The average employer plan in the US in 2015 had a deductible of $1318 for single employee.
 Whatever the level at Digital Globe, it is quite certain that the group that eschewed Nextera had significantly more members who had already met their 2015 deductible than those in the Nextera group, and more who were near to doing so.

-Note that Indeed, any employees who had already met her annual deductible at the time Nextera became available would have had deductible-free primary care for the rest of the year, whether she joined Nextera or not.
+Note that an employee who had already met her annual deductible at the time Nextera became available would have had deductible-free primary care for the rest of the year, whether she joined Nextera or not.
 She would have gained nothing by choosing Nextera, but may well have had to change her PCP to one of the few on Nextera’s ultra-narrow panel.

-Higher relative claims going forward for the non-Nextera group would be entirely predictable even if the Nextera and non-Nextera populations had had precisely equal risk profiles.
+Higher relative claims going forward for the non-Nextera group would be entirely predictable even if the Nextera and non-Nextera populations had had precisely equal risk profiles and had received, in the seven-month study period, precisely the same package of primary care services.

 Nextera’s case study also had errors of arithmetic, like this one: